Data Science: Bridging the Gap between Raw Data and Business Insights

 Data Science Practitioners: Roles and Tasks

-• Data Engineer: this role is responsible for designing and maintaining the infrastructure required for storing and processing large volumes of data.
+• Data Engineer: This role is responsible for designing and maintaining the infrastructure required for storing and processing large volumes of data.
 They optimize databases and data warehouses, build scripts to extract data from various resources, perform data ingestion, and perform data cleaning and data transformation with a goal for the input data to be suitable for future analysis.
 The required stack of skills includes being able to work with cloud computing, programming, and expertise in algorithm optimization.
 They rarely utilize any AI tools, but their part in the data science team is immeasurable.

 • Data Analyst: the main objective of the data analyst is to perform data analysis to extract insights and knowledge that can be used to make future decisions.
 Often they perform some parts of the data engineer’s job (like data cleaning), but instead of the infrastructure maintenance, they require skills in data visualization, data mining, and data exploration.
 Data analysts often have a strong background in business and economics.
 Sometimes they come from Business Intelligence or at least closely collaborate with them.